About Dehydration From Exercise and Summer Activities

 When you don’t drink enough fluids on hot, summer New Jersey days, you can quickly become dehydrated.

-Dehydration occurs when you have too little fluid for your body to properly:
+When you are dehyrated, you have too little fluid for your body to properly:

 - Regulate your temperature